MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagaddresstype-canonical-property.md

 **Applies to**: Outlook

-Contains the messaging user's e-mail address type, such as SMTP.
+Contains the messaging user's email address type, such as SMTP.

 |||
 |:-----|:-----|